DeFi in 2026: Key Trends, Risks, and What Practitioners Need to Watch

 Why this matters: Practitioners must integrate rollup-aware deployment scripts, monitor bridge security, and test for message ordering bugs unique to L2s.
 Failing to do so can expose user funds to replay attacks or partial state updates.

-Real-World Integration: Tokenization and Stablecoins
+Real-World Integration: Tokenization & Stablecoins

 Tokenization is no longer a buzzword—protocols are onboarding real estate, credit portfolios, and commodities as on-chain collateral.
 Stablecoins are evolving to meet new regulatory and institutional requirements: